I’m all about life truths right now because I’m raising daughters.

 My mother informed me in a very stern voice—and in no uncertain terms—that the dog would be staying outside.

-Even after all these years, I’m not really sure what came over me at that moment.
+Even after all these years, I’m not really sure what came over me at that moment in the middle of this bathroom.

 Maybe it was the hot rollers.